ApostolosTzo/Wordle_Game/README.md

 python Wordle.py
 ```

+---

+##🏆 Leaderboard System (Placemate)
+This game focuses on speed.
+Both versions of the game read from and write to `placemate.json`
 ### Option 2: Run the graphical interface.
 It features a start menu, a visual grid, and a real-time timer.
 ```bash
 python wordle_gui.py